-If your dog has ingested weed killer, or if you think he has, take him to the vet immediately.
+If your dog has ingested weed killer, or if you think they have, take them to the vet immediately.
 Herbicide ingestion can cause serious effects and even death if not treated properly and quickly.
-A dog doesn't need to consume herbicide directly to be poisoned; sometimes just licking residue of the substance off his paws is enough to cause serious symptoms.
+A dog does not need to consume herbicide directly to be poisoned; sometimes just licking the residue off his paws is enough to cause symptoms — minor or more severe.

 The severity and type of symptoms your dog experiences depend on the type of herbicide ingested.
-Inorganic herbicides -- which include Borax, ammonium sulfamate and organic arsenicals -- are more toxic than organic herbicides; even a small amount can be fatal.
+Inorganic herbicides — which include borax, ammonium sulfamate, and organic arsenicals — are more toxic than organic herbicides; even a small amount can be fatal.
 Some of these herbicides have no known antidotes.
-Organic herbicides -- such as carbamate and thiocarbamate compounds -- are toxic but often produce milder effects.
-Exposure to these is easier to treat and the prognosis much better.
+Organic herbicides — such as carbamate and thiocarbamate compounds — are toxic but often produce milder effects.
+Exposure to these is easier to treat, and the prognosis is much better.

-You should take your dog to the vet as soon as possible if you suspect the ingestion of any type of herbicide or if you notice any symptoms of poisoning, even if you don't know what the cause might be.
+You should take your dog to the vet as soon as possible if you see signs of herbicide poisoning, even if you don't know what the cause might be.
 However, certain signs require emergency care.
 Time is of the essence in toxicity cases.
 Signs of an emergency situation include seizures, explosive vomiting and diarrhea, convulsions, high fever, staggering and leg weakness, rapid heartbeat, and rapid or labored breathing.

 What to do if your dog has ingested a herbicide

 Do your best to keep your dog away from areas where you know weed killer or other herbicides have been sprayed.
 There are other toxic substances to avoid also, such as blue green algae or rat poison.
 Contact your veterinarian immediately if you suspect your dog has ingested a herbicide.